Shadow Falls

-Shadow Falls is a series of fantasy-themed novels written by author C.C.
+Shadow Falls is a series of fantasy-themed novels by American author C.C.
 Hunter.
-The series centers on 16-year-old teen Kylie Galen, who is sent off to Shadow Falls Camp by her mother, only to find out that the camp is meant as a summer institution for supernatural beings.
-She goes on a quest to discover her own supernatural identity while also being constantly confronted by the spirits that visit her.
+The series centers on 16-year-old teen Kylie Galen, who is sent off to Shadow Falls Camp by her mother and discovers the camp is covertly a summer institution for supernatural beings.
+The discovery sets her on a quest to discover her own supernatural identity, frequently interrupted by confrontations with spirits.

-The first novel, Born at Midnight was released on March 11, 2011; the second, Awake at Dawn was released on October 11, 2011; the third Taken at Dusk on April 10, 2012, and the fourth book, Whispers at Moonrise was released on October 2, 2012.
-The fifth and final novel, Chosen at Nightfall was released on April 23, 2013.
-On March 15, 2011, a short story was released, entitled "Turned at Dark".
+The first novel, Born at Midnight, was published on March 11, 2011; the second, Awake at Dawn, on October 11, 2011; the third, Taken at Dusk, on April 10, 2012; the fourth book, Whispers at Moonrise, on October 2, 2012.
+The fifth and final novel, Chosen at Nightfall, was released on April 23, 2013.
+On March 15, 2011, a related short story, entitled "Turned at Dark", was released.
 A side-story, "Saved at Sunrise", was released as an e-book on Amazon on April 2, 2013, followed by "Unbreakable" on September 30, 2014, and finally "Spellbinder" on June 30, 2015.
-The short stories were eventually released as a novella on February 2, 2016, containing an extra story called "Fierce".
+The three short stories were eventually released as a novella on February 2, 2016, with the addition of a new story titled "Fierce".

 C.C.
-Hunter confirmed that she would continue the series from the perspective of vampire Della Tsang.; the continuation called Shadow Falls: After Dark.
-A standalone novel Midnight Hour was released on October 25, 2016 as the concluding chapter of the franchise.
+Hunter subsequently announced that she would continue the series from the perspective of vampire Della Tsang, calling the continuation Shadow Falls: After Dark.
+A standalone novel, Midnight Hour, was released on October 25, 2016 as the concluding chapter of the franchise.